Admission Information

 - All conditionally accepted applicants who are offered a seat in the program will be required to sign a statement attesting to their ability to meet the K-State PA program's Technical Standards (pdf).

-Once accepted into the K-State PA program, students must provide the following information and complete required processes before enrollment, but no later than Dec 10th.
+Once accepted into the K-State PA program, students must provide the following information and complete the required processes before enrollment, but no later than Dec 10th.
 Each requirement and the associated program policies are described below.
-Details for providing the information and completing the on-boarding processes are included in the Letter of Acceptance.
+Details for providing the information and completing the onboarding processes are included in the Letter of Acceptance.

 All conditionally accepted applicants must demonstrate compliance with the K-State PA Program Student Health Policy by submitting the following information on the Health Information and Immunization Form: